Azure Reserved Virtual Machine Instances

 There is no limit on the number of exchanges you can make.
 Additionally, there is no fee associated with an exchange.
 The main restriction is the following: the new Azure Reserved VM Instances purchased must be of equal or greater value than the prorated credit from the original Azure Reserved VM Instances.
 Additionally, Azure Reserved VM Instances can only be exchanged within the same Azure service, such as a VM for a VM.

 You can cancel an Azure Reserved VM Instance at any time (up to $50000 per year).
-Cancelling allows you to return the remaining months of an Azure Reserved VM Instance back to Microsoft for an early termination fee of 12 percent.
-The remaining prorated balance, minus the fee, will be refunded to your original purchase.
+Cancelling allows you to return the remaining months of an Azure Reserved VM Instance back to Microsoft.
+Currently, we are not charging an early termination fee, but in the future there will be a 12 percent early termination fee for cancellations.

 Within the management portal, view the inventory of Azure Reserved VM Instances.
 Click on an instance and two buttons will appear in the command bar stating “refund” or “exchange”.
 Once selected, a support ticket, prepopulated with all of the Azure Reserved VM Instance details, will open.
 Once submitted, the request will be processed and an email will be sent to you to confirm completion of the request.